facebookresearch/habitat-lab/examples/hitl/isaacsim_viewer/README.md

 The app is an interactive VR physics sandbox.
 It features an HSSD scene, YCB objects, and a policy-driven Spot.
 If you connect a VR client, you can also interact with the scene via a Metahand.
 The app is also a good starting point for testing/hacking/benchmarking.

+## Requirements

+* A headed Linux desktop.
+Ubuntu is recommended for compatibility with Isaac Sim.
+* for VR (optional), you need a Quest 3, and the Linux server can be run headless.

 ## Installation

 ### Isaac Sim